 Edward the Confessor (1042-1066) built a wooden palace at Westminster.
 Later Parliament met here.
 Because of this Westminster became the seat of government not the city of London itself.
 Edward also built Westminster Abbey, which was consecrated a few weeks before his death.

-In the 12th or 13th century London was often spelt Lunden or Lundon.
-By the time of Chaucer in the late 14th century it was spelt London.
+In the 12th or 13th century London was often spelled Lunden or Lundon.
+By the time of Chaucer in the late 14th century, it was spelled London.

 In the 13th century the friars came to London.
-Friars were like monks but instead of living lives separate from the world they went out to preach.
-There were different orders of friars each with a different colour of costume.
+Friars were like monks but instead of living lives separate from the world, they went out to preach.
+There were different orders of friars each with a different color of their costume.
 Dominican friars were called black friars because of their black costumes and the place where they lived in London is still called Blackfriars.
-There were also grey friars (Franciscans), white friars and crutched friars.
-(The word crutched is a corruption of cruxed.
-Crux is Latin for cross and the cruxed friars had a cross stitched onto their cloaks).
+There were also grey friars (Franciscans), white friars (Carmelites), and crutched friars.
+The word crutched is a corruption of crouche, the old English word for cross.
+Their proper name was Friars of the Holy Cross.

 In Medieval London streets were sometimes named after the trades carried on there.
-Bakers lived in Bread Street and tailors worked in Threadneedle Street.
+Bakers lived in Bread Street and Poultry was sold in that street.
 Cows were kept in Milk Street for milking.

 In 1381 the Peasants Revolt broke out.
 On 13 July the rebels marched on London and sympathizers opened the gates to them.
 The king and his ministers took refuge in the Tower of London while the rebels opened the prisons and looted the house of John of Gaunt, an unpopular noble.
 On 14 July the king met the rebels at Moorfield and made them various promises, none of which he kept.